 what is permaculture??

-Permaculture has gained many definitions since the term was first coined in the 1970’s by Bill Mollison.
-It is essentially a design method and set of strategies based on ecological principles and wisdom and encompasses land use, food, water, energy, shelter, social and economic systems.
-Permaculture Design helps us to shift our lens to an ecological one which can be applied to every aspect of our lives.
+Permaculture has gained many definitions since the term was first coined in the 1970’s .
+It is essentially a design method and set of strategies based on ecological principles and patterns.
+It draws wisdom from indigenous and traditional cultures and encompasses land use, food, water, energy, shelter, social and economic systems.
+Permaculture Design helps us to shift our current lens to an ecological one which can be applied to every aspect of our lives.
 Simply put, conventional gardening and farming works against nature in a number of ways.
 Permaculture Design works with nature; using it as a teacher and guide.